 Skip to content

-Louis Martin 8/5/22 2:23 PM
+Olivia Oksenhorn 8/5/22 2:23 PM

 home inspector conducting a wind mitigation inspection

 There are no states that require homeowners to get wind mitigation inspections.
 Instead, governments often require insurance companies to provide discounts for homes that have these modern construction methods.
 Some insurance companies require windstorm insurance, which a homeowner can't get without a wind mitigation report.
-All this adds up to one thing: most homeowners will want a wind mitigation report in high storm areas.

-What does a wind mitigation report check for?
+What is a wind mitigation inspection?

 If you're a home inspector, here's what you'll be checking during your wind mitigation inspection: